Fintech-Research-Lab/Ethereum_Governance_Project/Data Gathering/Data Replication Document.md

     - We use a stata code *eip commit data  creation code.do* which takes this data and merge it with *author.dta* to flag whether the github username that contributes to EIP is part of the author list or not.
 If it is a part of the author list we create a flag *eip_author = 1/0* indicating whether commitor is an eip author or not.
     - We aggregate the total number of commits to each EIP and merge it with the cross-sectional data in the *data merging code.do* and call it *total_commits*
     - We also aggregate the unique number of participants that are commiting to the eip github for each eip.
 We call this variable *contributors* and merge this with the cross-sectional data in the *data merging code.do*
 * **Client Commit** are commitments to the *Client Repositories* These commitments may be for anything even things unrelated to EIPs.
-Later we match the github usernames of contributors of this data to our author list and add this data as an entry in the cross-sectional data.
+* - We begin with python code *???????.py* which creates four stata files *commitsbesu.dta*,*commitserigon.dta*,*commitsgeth.dta*
+  - We then aggregate all commits by each github username
+  - We match github usernames with authors to see how many commits are done by eip authors
+  - We then merge this to the cross-sectional data for each author 1 to 11
+  - We create a maximum of all authors for eip.
+This process is repeated for 4 clients so we get *geth_commits*, *besu_commits*, *erigon_commits*, and *nethermind_commits* as four variables in the cross-sectional data
 The steps involve gathering all commit data from github.
 As a first step, we gather information from the github *EIP Respoistory* then we collect data from github's client repositories.
 We use top 4 clients *geth*,*nethermind*,*besu*, and *erigon*.

 The following steps were taken to collect this data:
 * Use code *?????????* to web scrape data from github's EIP repository to find commits by date, author (github username), commit hash code, and commit title.
 This data is available in file called *updated_commit.xlsx*.
 * Matched this commit data to a list of author_ids that contains github_usernames so that we can identify whether the commit contributor was an EIP Author.
 This code is produced in *commit data creation code.do*.
   - First import the file *updated_commit.xlsx*  This file is a time series file as it contains dates of commitments.
 We store it as a stata file *ethereum_commit.dta*.It is a panel data which is organized by EIPs and date.